ozanMSFT/pytorch-wiki/Continuous-Integration.md

 PyTorch CI system ensures that proper build/test process should pass on both PRs and master commits.
 There are several terminologies we would like to clarify:

+- *CI workflow*: a CI workflow consist of a collection of CI jobs that are depending on each other.
+For example: [lint](https://github.com/pytorch/pytorch/blob/5abe454d6c02ac16e2e1fc87500aa46697385501/.github/workflows/lint.yml)
 - *CI job*: a CI job consist of a sequence of predefined steps, each of which will execute some specific script to build or test PyTorch.
-For example:
+For example: [lintrunner](https://github.com/pytorch/pytorch/blob/5abe454d6c02ac16e2e1fc87500aa46697385501/.github/workflows/lint.yml#L14)
-- *CI workflow*: a CI workflow consist of a collection of CI jobs that are depending on each other.
-For example:
 - *CI run*: Refers to all the CI workflows triggered on a single commit (either on PR or on master).
-For example:
-- *CI platform*: we currently have 3 CI platforms (Github Actions, CirlceCI, Jenkins).
+- *CI platform*: we currently have 3 CI platforms (Github Actions, CirlceCI).

-PyTorch supports many different hardware architectures, operation system, accelerator GPU.
+PyTorch supports many different hardware architectures, operation systems, and accelerator GPUs.
 Therefore, many different CI workflows run parallel on each commit to ensure that PyTorch can be built and run correctly in different environments and configurations.
 See [CI Matrix](#ci-matrix) section for more info.

-For historic reasons we currently have 3 different CI platforms and there are dozens of CI jobs run on these 3 platforms.
+For historic reasons we currently have 2 different CI platforms and there are dozens of CI jobs run on these 2 platforms.
 For each platform specific information please refer to the [CI Internals](#ci-internals) section for more info.

 ## CI Matrix

 Currently there are 3 different categories of CI runs for a single commit: CI run (1) on PR, (2) on master commits, (3) on nightly commits.
 These CI workflow configurations changes from time to time (Please refer to the [CI Internals](#ci-internals) section for more detail), but in general the rule of thumb for our CI runs are.
-1. We consider the set of CI workflows run on master commits are the base line.
+1. We consider the set of CI workflows run on master commits to be the base line.
 2. We run on PRs a subset of CI workflows comparing to the base line we run on master commits.
 3. We mostly run binary CI workflows and smoke tests on nightly commits.

 For more details on which CI workflow is being run on which category, please refer to the section: [What is CI testing and When](#what-is-ci-testing-and-when).

 Each one of these triggers a specific subset of CI workflows defined in the CI matrix.
 Currently our CI matrix consists of some combination of the following basic configurations.

 ### Basic Configurations